mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 That then begs the question of where and how we should focus on minimising harm from the Internet if the DNS ecosystem is not the right place to do it.

 The answer is everywhere and through our normal everyday laws, culture and ways of being.
-The Internet is no longer some special or unqiue place distinct from everyday or real life - it's just another way, perhaps the most common way for many of us, in which we interact, communicate and share life together.
+The Internet is no longer some special or unique place distinct from everyday or real life - it's just another way, perhaps the most common way for many of us, in which we interact, communicate and share life together.

 That is both an amazing success, but also a sobering reality check that trying to sustain an organisation of InternetNZ's current and historical nature where charitable good purposes are pursued and funded out of the profits of the DNS registry may no longer be feasible or wise.

 The country is diverse, and the DNS registry has to be responsive and fair to that diversity of views and perspectives.
 That's a hard task!
 It feels achievable if you accept the above argument that DNS is not the level at which to solve societal issues.
-That is far from a neutral or non-partisan decision and it leaves a lot of problems unaddressed, but like democracy itself, it's the best option we have.
+That is far from a neutral or non-partisan decision and it leaves a lot of problems unaddressed, but like democracy itself, it's the best option we have available.

 It's hard to justify making a profit on operating that registry on that basis and forwarding the profit towards charitable purposes if there is no consensus or agreement on what those purposes should be.